h5md/h5md/draft.rst

 ----------------

 The ``parameters`` group stores application-specific, custom data such as control parameters or simulation scripts.
-The group consists of HDF5 groups, datasets, attributes.
+The group consists of groups, datasets, and attributes.
 However, the detailed structure of the group is left unspecified.

 The contents of the ``parameters`` group could be the following::